dcrommie/walbrook/src/markdown-pages/privacy-policy.md

   * Your investment preferences, risk ability, risk tolerance, investment knowledge and investment experience

-  All information that we request is for our business purposes, which are summarised in this document and more specifically in forms and disclosure documents, e.g. Statements of Advice.
+  All information that we request is for our business purposes, which are summarised in this document and more specifically in forms and disclosure documents, e.g. Financial Services Guides and Statements of Advice.
 Any form used to collect your information may give further details about the way we use your data.

   ### Sensitive Information